Bethungra Dam Free Camping

 Where Is Bethungra Dam?

 Bethungra Dam is near Bethungra in the NSW Riverina district.
-Near Bethungra NSW about 20km South of Cootumundra.
+Bethungra NSW is about 20km South of Cootumundra or about 30km North-East of Junee.
 From Bethungra turn on to the Bethungra Waterworks Road and follow it to the end (about 4km)

 |Adelaide to Bethungra||953km||10:00|